dabeaz-course/practical-python/Notes/04_Classes_objects/01_Class.md

 ## Exercises

+Note: For this exercise you want to have fully working code from earlier exercises.
+If things are broken look at the solution code for Exercise 3.18.
+You can find this code in the `Solutions/3_18` directory.

 ### Exercise 4.1: Objects as Data Structures

 In section 2 and 3, we worked with data represented as tuples and dictionaries.
 For example, a holding of stock could be represented as a tuple like this:

 ```python
 s = ('GOOG',100,490.10)